kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 The "exclusion" part lists, specifically, the kinds of legal claims---reasons to sue for damages---the licensor cannot use.
 Like many, many legal forms, The MIT License mentions actions "of contract"---for breaching a contract---and "of tort".
-Tor rules are general rules against carelessly or maliciously harming others.
+Tort rules are general rules against carelessly or maliciously harming others.
 If you run someone down on the road while texting, you have committed a tort.
-If your company sells faulty headphones that burn peoples' ears, your company has committed a tort.
-If a contract doesn't specifically exclude tort claims, courts sometimes read the language to prevent contract claims only.
-For good measure, The MIT License throws in "or otherwise", just to catch the odd admiralty law or other claim.
+If your company sells faulty headphones that burn peoples' ears off, your company has committed a tort.
+If a contract doesn't specifically exclude tort claims, courts sometimes read exclusion language in a contract to prevent only contract claims.
+For good measure, The MIT License throws in "or otherwise", just to catch the odd admiralty law or other, exotic kind of legal claim.

-"\[A\]rising from, out of or in connection with" is a recurring symptom of the legal draftsman's inherent insecurity.
+The phrase "arising from, out of or in connection with" is a recurring tick symptomatic of the legal draftsman's inherent, anxious insecurity.
 The point is that any lawsuit having anything to do with the software is covered by the limitation and exclusions.
-On the off change something can "arise from", but not "out of", or "in connection with", it feels better to have all three in the form, so pack 'em in.
+On the off chance something can "arise from", but not "out of", or "in connection with", it feels better to have all three in the form, so pack 'em in.
 Never mind that any court forced to split hairs in this part of the form will have to come up with different meanings for each, on the assumption that a professional drafter wouldn't use different words in a row to mean the same thing.
 Never mind that in practice, where courts don't feel good about a limitation that's disfavored to begin with, they'll be more than ready to read the scope trigger narrowly.
 But I digress.
 The same language appears in literally millions of contracts.

 ## Overall

 All these quibbles are a bit like spitting out gum on the way into church.
 The MIT License is a legal classic.
 The MIT License works.
-It is by no means a panacea for all software IP ills, in particular the software patent scourge, which it predates by many decades.
+It is by no means a panacea for all software IP ills, in particular the software patent scourge, which it predates by decades.
-But MIT-style licenses has served admirably, fulfilling a narrow purpose---reversing troublesome default rules of copyright, sales, and contract law---with a minimal combination of discreet legal tools.
+But MIT-style licenses have served admirably, fulfilling a narrow purpose---reversing troublesome default rules of copyright, sales, and contract law---with a minimal combination of discreet legal tools.
-In the greater context of computing, its longevity is astounding:
+In the greater context of computing, its longevity is astounding.
 The MIT License has outlasted and will outlast the vast majority of software licensed under it.
-We can only guess how many decades of faithful legal service it will have given when it fades, especially to those who couldn't have afforded a lawyer.
+We can only guess how many decades of faithful legal service it will have given when it finally loses favor.
+It's been especially generous to those who couldn't have afforded their own lawyer.

 We've seen how The MIT Licenses grants permission for software to all, for free, subject to conditions that protect licensors from warranties